Junnanella/CarCar/README.md

 Based on [LEARN requirements and screenshots](https://learn-2.galvanize.com/cohorts/3283/blocks/1890/content_files/build/01-practice-test-project/67-assessment-project.md) each property in the models are mapped to a column of the screenshots.

 🌼🌼🌼 For the AutomobileVO, I used the pattern of having an `import_href` property based on previous class projects.
 The property of
-`vip` is not noted in the front-end screenshots from LEARN, but was added due to the requirement of knowing if the automobile was purchased from the delearship or not. null=True
+`vip` is not noted in the front-end screenshots from LEARN, but was added due to the requirement of recording if the automobile was purchased from the delearship or not. null=True have been added to some of the properties to overcome hurdles from making migrations after instances had already been created during development.
+Prior to official deployment, these will be adjusted as those fields are a requirements when creating automobiles and should already exist when polling those automobile instances from the Inventory API to create the AutomobileVOs.

 ```python
 class AutomobileVO(models.Model):